As you read this week, remember earlier covenants we have seen throughout our Genesis readings.

 - Then the Abrahamic covenant; a covenant with one man and his descendants and the sign of that covenant was circumcision.

-- In the Exodus readings, we experience the Mosaic covenant or the covenant with the people of Israel; the sign of this covenant is Sabbath.
+- Now in the Exodus readings, we experience the Mosaic covenant, the covenant with the people of Israel; the sign of this covenant is Sabbath.

 The purpose of all these God initiated relationships is to reveal the Divine to the human: “so that you may know…”